appsmithorg/appsmith-docs/website/docs/packages/overview.md

 Query Modules encapsulate and reuse database queries across multiple applications.
 They offer dynamic inputs for changing query parameters based on user interactions.

-* Requires a dedicated datasource creation for context-specific data retrieval.
 * Modifications to a Query Module are instantly reflected in all applications where it's used.
+These updates apply to the application in edit mode and do not impact the deployed version.
 * Allows passing distinct inputs from various apps without impacting the overall query configuration.

 **Limitations**

 * Direct binding of JS Module or JSObject data inside the query modules is not supported.
-* The feature of binding dynamic values to query modules using `this.params.(…)` is not yet supported.
 * Authentication with Google Sheets inside a module is not supported.
 A workaround is to connect the datasource through the application.
-* Importing CURL in packages is not supported in the closed beta.

 See How to [Reuse query modules](/packages/how-to-guides/create-query-module)